ids-s1-21/project-team/README.md

 was showing nor the number of performances in a week had an effect.
 The relationship modelled between average ticket price and weekly gross revenue was quite successful as we found a relatively accurate model.

+The result proves some of our hypothesis.
+It reveals that to maximize theatre’s gross revenue, the theatre size needs to be larger, with a high percentage of seats capacity sold each show, and a medium average ticket price that is neither too high or too low.

 Some limitations we faced with this data could likely be the geography, because it is limited to Broadway only, which could only be applicable